 The fruit is large, roundish and a green-yellow color.

 How to Eat Elephant Apple

 Elephant Apple fruit is commonly used to flavor foods and cuisines.
 It’s also made into jams, curries, pickled, and put in juices.
 Some consume them raw.

-It has a sour taste and like a green apple and a pleasant smell.
-It’s also said to have a flavor like a garlic or onion to it as well.
+It has a sour taste like a green apple and a pleasant smell.
+It’s also said to have a flavor like garlic or onion to it as well.
 The Elephant Apple is also mixed with spices and coconut to make chutneys.